 If you’ve installed braille translation software on your computer, you might already have a braille font.

-Check for braille in the font list in your word-processing software, e.g. Microsoft Word or Word for Mac (other packages are available).
+Check for braille in the font list in your word processing software, such as Microsoft Word.
 On a Mac, look also in the Font Book software.

 - Find out more about downloading, installing and using braille in Microsoft Word for Windows.